BENZOOgataga/benzoogataga/home-server.md

 > 🧠 Several of these containers are development-grade or used occasionally.
 The full stack is structured, with Prometheus + Uptime Kuma monitoring them.

+> 📄 You can also check the [custom naming convention](./naming-convention.md) used for this infrastructure.

 ---

 ## 🔐 Security & Access